Skip navigation

 Ducted Vs Ductless Heat Pumps: What’s the Difference?

 When reading about HVAC systems, the terminology can be confusing to the average layperson.
-We often get questions about heat pumps from confused homeowners who have searched online for options to keep their homes cool and “heat pump” comes up.
+We often get questions about heat pumps from confused homeowners who have searched online for options to keep their homes cool and “heat pumps” comes up.

 Other common questions include, “What’s the difference between a heat pump and a mini split?” and “What’s the difference between ducted and ductless heat pumps?”
 We’re going to answer these questions so you can be a smart consumer when deciding on heat pump installation in Gallatin County, MT.